ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 a + bi \lra (a + R b) \hat{x} = a \hat{x} + b \hat{y}
 $$

-Where $$R$$ is the "rotation operator".
+where $$R$$ is a thing called a "rotation operator".
 Yes, it is strange that you can do calculus with a rotation operator, but keep an open mind.
+We do it because it turns out to work and be useful.

-It is also possible to consider complex numbers as 2x2 matrices, using $$i = R = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix}$$.
+Another handy interpretation is to consider complex numbers as equivalent to 2x2 matrices, using $$i = R = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix}$$.
 Then in general

 $$a + bi = \begin{pmatrix} a & -b \\ b & a \end{pmatrix}$$

-The identity $$\cos \theta + i \sin \theta = e^{i \theta}$$ follows from applying the [exponential map](https://en.wikipedia.org/wiki/Exponential_map) to $$R$$.
-If I had my way we would not use complex numbers ever and would just learn the subject as 'calculus using rotation operators' to avoid a proliferation of things that seem like magic, although a bit of work is needed to make it pedagogically sound.
+Regardess of which interpretation you use, Euler's identity $$\cos \theta + i \sin \theta = e^{i \theta}$$ holds.
+Euler's identity is an instance of applying the [exponential map](https://en.wikipedia.org/wiki/Exponential_map) to $$i$$ regarded as an operator.

+If I had my way we would not use complex numbers ever.
+We would instead learn the subject as 'calculus with rotation operators', to avoid a proliferation of things that seem like magic, although a bit of work is needed to make it pedagogically sound.
 Certainly the words "complex" and "imaginary" aren't doing anybody any favors.

-The one way that $$\bb{C}$$ is more interesting than plain $$\bb{R}^2$$ is that there is a definition of multiplying two vectors:
+The main way that $$\bb{C}$$ is more interesting than plain-old $$\bb{R}^2$$ is that there is a standard definition of multiplying two vectors:

 $$(a + b i) (c + d i) = (ac - bd) + (ad + bc) i$$

 The best way I know to interpret this is like so: the correspondence $$a + bi \Ra (a + R b) \hat{x}$$ suggests that we interpret a complex number as an operator that is understood to 'act on' the $$\hat{x}$$ basis vector.
-In this sense both adding and multiplying complex numbers are natural operations: adding them applies both operations to $$\hat{x}$$ and adds the result; multiplying them applies them sequentially.
+In this sense both adding and multiplying complex numbers are natural operations: adding them applies both operations to $$\hat{x}$$ and adds the result, while multiplying them applies them sequentially.

 $$[(a + b R) \circ (c + d R) ](\hat{x})  = [(ac - bd) + (ad + bc) R] (\hat{x})$$

 This model is especially appealing because it is easy to extend to higher dimensions.
-(This generalizes to 'geometric algebra' which works in every dimension, _not_ quaternions, which only work in $$\bb{R}^3$$.)
+(The generalization is called 'geometric algebra', which works in every dimensios.
+It's _not_ quaternions, which only work in $$\bb{R}^3$$.)

+But basically we want to do calculus on $$\bb{R}^2$$.
+Normally this would involve $$(x,y)$$ coordinates, but the big twist is that we instead change bases into these two variables:

+$$z = x + iy \\
+\bar{z} = x - iy $$

+Rather confusingly, each of these is, in a weird sense, a _one-dimensional_ variable.
+After all, $$\bb{R}^2$$ has only two degrees of freedom, regardless of which basis we use.
+Although $$z$$ can express every point in $$\bb{R}^2$$ 'on its own', in a sense half of the space is 'missing' when you do this.
+This is quite hard to wrap your head around and, honestly, I'm not sure I fully understand how it works.
+The basic idea is that we have split the space into 'positive parity' and 'negative parity' parts, rather than $$x$$ and $$y$$ directions, and the full space is spanned by both in either case.
+Please let me know if you know a more pedagogically neat way to express this!

-So we want to do calculus on these operators on $$\bb{R}^2$$.
-We start by identifying derivatives and differential forms.
+Anyhow, to do calculus we start by identifying differential forms and derivative operators for our coordinate system.
 The differentials of the coordinate vectors are:

 $$\begin{aligned}
 dz &= dx + i dy \\
 d\bar{z} &= dx - i dy
 \end{aligned}$$

-The partial derivatives are for some reason called "[Wirtinger derivatives](https://en.wikipedia.org/wiki/Wirtinger_derivatives)":
+The partial derivatives are for some reason called "[Wirtinger derivatives](https://en.wikipedia.org/wiki/Wirtinger_derivatives)", but feel free to never use that name:

 $$\begin{aligned}
 \p_z &= \frac{1}{2}(\p_x - i \p_y) \\